DVD drives read information stored on a DVD or CD. These drives (along with CD drives) belong to the optical disc storage media family.

 Some of the major factors that influenced the decision are:

 At the introduction of HD DVD and Blu-ray, these players were extremely expensive at about $1,000 - $1,500 each.
 With time, these prices have fallen dramatically especially HD DVD players which now may be purchased at approximately $300 each.
-Prices of Blu-ray players have also fallen although they are above HD DVD players.
+Prices of Blu-ray players have generally fallen below $100.

 Blu-ray disc drives for computers are now available.
 Some are capable of writing to Blu-ray discs and reading HD DVD discs.
 These combo drives (as they are called) are backward compatible with standard DVDs and CDs meaning that they can write and read DVDs and CDs.
-These drives sell for approximately $400 - $600.
-Blu-ray disc players for computers are available for approximately $150 - $200.
+These drives now sell for approximately $100 or less.
+Blu-ray disc players for computers are available for approximately $80 - $100.

 Overall, because of the versatility of DVD drives, you will only require a DVD writer to read/write to CDs and DVDs.
 However, if you intend to watch a lot of DVD movies and listen to audio CDs, you should install a dedicated DVD-ROM drive.
 This will preserve your DVD writer for burning or saving data.